NITYANANDA/tsf/examples/jaxws-cxf-sts/README.txt

 Before proceeding to the next step, make sure you can view the following WSDL:
 CXF STS WSDL located at: http://localhost:8080/DoubleItSTS/X509?wsdl

 3.)
+Next we need to deploy the WSP, for which three options are provided:

+ * To run the service in a standalone manner on port 9000, run mvn exec:java from the service folder.

+ * To run the service from Tomcat, go to the WAR folder and run mvn tomcat:deploy (can also use mvn tomcat:undeploy and mvn tomcat:redeploy for subsequent installs)

+ * To run the WSP from within the OSGi container.
+One thing to be aware of is that the default port for Tomcat (8080) will conflict with Karaf's OPS4J Pax Web - Jetty bundle.
+Therefore, best to stop Tomcat, start Karaf, and stop Karaf's Pax Jetty bundle before restarting Tomcat (to activate the STS).

+   From the OSGi command line, run:
+      karaf@tsf> features:install tsf-example-jaxws-cxf-sts-service

+4.)
 Navigate to the client folder:

+Note: If you've selected standalone or OSGi deployment of the WSP in the preceding step, the WSP address in the client WSDL (client/src/main/resources/DoubleIt.wsdl) must be updated before invoking the WSP to "http://localhost:9000/doubleit/services/doubleit".
+This is because the WSP runs on port 9000 when run in a standalone manner, or in Karaf, to avoid clashing with the port that Tomcat is using (8080).

  * To run the client in a standalone manner, run mvn clean install exec:exec.
- * Alternatively, it is possible to run the client from within the OSGi container.
-One thing to be aware of is that the default port for Tomcat (8080) will conflict with the OPS4J Pax Web - Jetty bundle loaded by Karaf.
-   Therefore, start Karaf, and stop the Pax Jetty bundle before starting Tomcat.

-   From the OSGi command line, run:
-      karaf@tsf> features:install tsf-example-jaxws-cxf-sts-client
+ * From the OSGi command line, run: karaf@tsf> features:install tsf-example-jaxws-cxf-sts-client

 You should see the results of the web service call.

-4.)
-It is also possible to deploy the WSP in embedded Jetty or Karaf using the following steps:

- * To run the service in a standalone manner, run mvn clean install exec:java from the service folder.
- * Alternatively, it is possible to run the WSP from within the OSGi container.
-One thing to be aware of is that the default port for Tomcat (8080) will conflict with the OPS4J Pax Web - Jetty bundle loaded by Karaf.
-   Therefore, start Karaf, and stop the Pax Jetty bundle before starting Tomcat.

-   From the OSGi command line, run:
-      karaf@tsf> features:install tsf-example-jaxws-cxf-sts-service

-The WSP address in the client WSDL (client/src/main/resources/DoubleIt.wsdl) must also be updated before invoking on the WSP to "http://localhost:9000/doubleit/services/doubleit".
-This is because the WSP runs on port 9000 when run in a standalone manner, or in Karaf, to avoid clashing with the port that Tomcat is using (8080).

 For DEBUGGING: